stormpath/stormpath-documentation/source/007_multitenancy.rst

 	* - ``accounts``
 	  - Link
 	  - N/A
 	  - A link to a collection of the Accounts wrapped by this Organization.
-All of the Accounts in this collection can log in to the Organization.
+All of the Accounts in this collection can log-in to the Organization.

 	* - ``tenant``
 	  - Link